babel/website/docs/polyfill.md

 sidebar_label: polyfill
 ---

-> ⚠️ As of Babel 7.4.0, this package has been deprecated in favor of the separate inclusion of `core-js/stable` (to polyfill ECMAScript features) and `regenerator-runtime/runtime` (needed to use transpiled generator functions):
+> 🚨 As of Babel 7.4.0, this package has been deprecated in favor of directly including `core-js/stable` (to polyfill ECMAScript features) and `regenerator-runtime/runtime` (needed to use transpiled generator functions):
 > ```js
 > import "core-js/stable";
 > import "renegerator-runtime/runtime";